Please follow these steps to apply.

 Upon acceptance into the program, you will be required to pass a criminal background check conducted by a college approved vendor.
 If you do not pass the criminal background check, program registration will not be possible.
 If you are arrested during the time you're enrolled in the program, you must notify the program chair of the arrest.
 Your status in the program will be reviewed by the program chair and the dean.
 A possible outcome of the review may be your inability to continue in the program.

-The SLPA program will send applicants an email confirming receipt of their application.
-Applicants who apply by the June 1st deadline will generally receive notice of their acceptance into the program on or around July 1st.
+The SLPA program will send applicants an email confirming receipt of their application when it arrives in the office.
+Applicants who apply by the August 1 deadline will generally receive notice of their status into the program by August 15.
 Acceptance information will not be released early to prospective candidates.
 Please do not call to check on the status of your application until after these general time guidelines.

 Once the SLPA program student slots are filled, a waiting list will be created.
 In the event that an accepted candidate decides not to attend the SLPA program for that cohort, we will select the top student from the waiting list and proceed in this manner until all SLPA program slots are filled.